 Captain Montague's is located just two short blocks from Lake Erie in the Old Plat portion of the original village that remains.
 Our property is large, stretching a full block, and is surrounded by a white picket fence.
 As the saying goes, be sure to "stop and smell the roses" as well as the graceful wisteria that intertwines the pickets.

 Adjacent to the gazebo is the in-ground swimming pool that is completely enclosed by whitewashed latticework and fragrant, peaceful gardens.
-The hanging baskets filled with large vibrant Angel Wing begonias that encircle the pool area are in bloom from Memorial Day through mid-October.
+The hanging baskets filled with vibrant flowers that encircle the pool area are in bloom from Memorial Day through mid-October.
 They truly are spectacular!
 In the summer the oh-so fragrant oriental lilies are magnificent; the iris, majestic; and the fields of daisies and St. John's Wort carpet the interior of the pool area.

 On the home's pillared, or south side, you'll see a variety of colorful annual and perennial flowers and shrubs including a rainbow of tulips and daffodils in the springtime and the Victorian statue that sports a whimsical "hair-do" in summer.
-In front of the gazebo is the small pond with a soft-sounding fountain surrounded by ferns, daylilies, and feathered astilbes all protected by a garden sculpture of two innocents under an umbrella.
+In front of the gazebo is the small pond surrounded by ferns, daylilies, and feathered astilbes all protected by a garden sculpture of two innocents under an umbrella.
 Nearby stands a stone Celtic cross that signifies the Irish influence of the property.
-Sweetest fragrance.
 We certainly recommend a stroll by these beauties during your stay with us.

 While you're taking your stroll, visit the charming tree-lined Lakefront Park that is at the end of our street, just a short two blocks from our front door.
 You may even be lucky enough to sight a swan or two.
 If not, there are plenty of seagulls to entertain you.
 Just one block from the park is Huron's "mile-long" fishing pier with the Huron Lighthouse, a beacon for all boaters, at the very tip of the pier.
 What a romantic walk this is at sunset... or sunrise!
 Just one block east of the Captain's is Huron's Municipal Boat Basin and Amphitheater.
 There is free live entertainment every weekend throughout the summer months.
 And Ohio's oldest continuous summer stock theater, The Huron Playhouse, is in production for five weeks beginning in July, and it is just around the corner from us.
 We keep a schedule of the plays, so if you are interested, we will be happy to make reservations for you.